Anatomy and Function of the Electrical System

 The heart's electrical system

-The heart is, in the simplest terms, a pump made up of muscle tissue.
-The heart's pumping action is regulated by an electrical conduction system that coordinates the contraction of the heart chambers.
+In the simplest of terms, the heart is a pump made up of muscle tissue.
+The heart's pumping action is controlled by an electrical conduction system that coordinates the contraction of the heart chambers.

 How does the heart beat?

 An electrical stimulus is generated in a specialized part of the heart muscle called the sinus node (also called the sinoatrial node, or SA node).
 The sinus node is a small mass of specialized tissue located in the right atrium (right upper chamber of the heart).
-In an adult, the sinus node generates an electrical stimulus regularly at 60 to 100 times per minute.
-This electrical stimulus travels down through the conduction pathways (similar to the way electricity flows through power lines from the power plant to your house) and causes the heart's lower chambers (or ventricles) to contract and pump out blood.
+In an adult, the sinus node generates a regular electrical stimulus 60 to 100 times per minute.
+This electrical stimulus travels down through the conduction pathways and causes the heart's lower chambers (or ventricles) to contract and pump out blood.
 The right and left atria are stimulated first and contract to push blood from the atria into the ventricles.
 The ventricles then contract to push blood out into the blood vessels of the body.

 The original electrical impulse travels from the sinus node to the atrioventricular node (also called AV node), located between the atria and the ventricles.
-In the AV node, the impulses are slowed down for a very short period, allowing the atria to contract a fraction of a second before the ventricles.
+In the AV node, the impulses are slowed down for a very short period.
+This allows the atria to contract a fraction of a second before the ventricles.
 The blood from the atria empties into the ventricles before the ventricles contract.
 After passing through the AV node, the electrical current then continues down the conduction pathway, via a pathway called the bundle of His, and into the ventricles.
-The bundle of His divides into right and left pathways to provide electrical stimulation to the right and left ventricles.
+The bundle of His divides into right and left pathways, called bundle branches, to provide electrical stimulation to the right and left ventricles.

-Normally at rest, as the electrical impulse moves through the heart, the heart contracts about 60 to 140 times a minute depending on a person's age.
+Normally at rest, the heart contracts about 60 to 100 times a minute depending on a person's age.
 In general, your heart rate slows as you age.

 What can go wrong with the heart's electrical system?